dlab-berkeley/Stata-Fundamentals/dlab-stata-cheatsheet.md

 ## 4. Advanced Stata Programming

+**display as error** "Ran into an error" - output a message with color-coding

+**assert** age >= 50 - give an error if a certain condition is not met, for debugging purposes.

 **matrix** - save the matrix result from a command

 **matrix list** - display a saved matrix